 Walking the Kānuka Track

-This is the only bush walk in Central Otago administered by DOC and its entire 10 kilometres are clearly marked.
-The track starts 200 metres from the entry to the historic reserve and parking is recommended some 200 metres up the road at the Logantown site.
-The track’s first 100 or so metres is shared with the shorter Matilda Battery Track and then branches off to the right at the crest of Spec Gully.
+This is the only bush walk in Central Otago administered by DOC and its entire 10 km are clearly marked.
+The track starts 200 m from the entry to the historic reserve and parking is recommended some 200 m up the road at the Logantown site.
+The track’s first 100 m or so is shared with the shorter Matilda Battery Track and then branches off to the right at the crest of Spec Gully.

 After traversing some open country and a stile the track winds (clockwise) through the Kānuka Scenic Reserve in the Chinamans Creek catchment.
 The track climbs into a typical Lower Dunstan Mountains landscape to pass through re-generated Kānuka forest and impressive rocky crags with magnificent views over Lake Dunstan and the Upper Clutha Valley.

 It then runs around the back of Chinamans Creek’s gully before traversing a ridge and following the front ridge line that faces the Upper Clutha Valley.
 Deep in Chinamans Creek, where the track crosses back, there’s a biv for shelter near stone hut ruins, along with several relics of earlier years.

 There’s also a shorter loop walk that takes between one and one-and-a-half hours.
 Follow the Kānuka Track, as above, but instead of crossing Burma Road – the only one you'll come to – follow it down to the gate and turn right to come back along the marked fence line and back to the stile.